aquavitae/norman/doc/source/index.rst

     The main database class containing a list of tables.

-    Tables are added to the database when they are created by giving the class a *database* keyword argument.
+    Tables may be added to the database when they are created by giving the class a *database* keyword argument.
 For example

     >>> db = Database()